newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Irreconcilable differences

 Another difference between the two is the residency criteria.
-The law requires all parties who want to file for a divorce to be residents for at least one year before filing an action.
+The law generally requires all parties who want to file for a divorce to be residents for at least one year before filing an action.
 However, per N. J. S. A. 2A:34–9, there is no waiting period to obtain an annulment.
-Rather, the petitioner only has to be a bona fide resident.
+Instead, the petitioner only has to be a bona fide resident.

 Is an Annulment Cheaper Than Divorce In New Jersey?